 Sierra Vista residents regularly give the City high marks for services and programs.
 It is a testament to the policies of their elected leaders and the service provided by dedicated employees.

 The Sierra Vista City Council is comprised of a Mayor and six Council members who are elected at large to staggered four-year terms.
 Elections are strictly non-partisan.

 Mayor Rick Mueller.
 In addition to mayoral duties, Mayor Mueller is the Council liaison to the Personnel Advisory Board, the Upper San Pedro Partnership, the Municipal Property Corporation, Board of Adjustment, the Rural Transportation Advisory Committee, Employee Benefit Trust, Fire Pension Board and the Police Pension Board.
 Mayor Mueller is an alternate member of the SEAGO board.

 Mayor Pro Tem Rachel Gray.
-In addition to duties as a Mayor Pro Tem, Ms. Gray serves as Council liaison to the Planning and Zoning Commission and a board member of the Sierra Vista Industrial Development Authority, SEAGO, and the Sierra Vista Metropolitan Planning Organization.
-Council Member Gray is chair of the Sierra Vista Metropolitan Planning Organization and is an alternate member of the Rural Transportation Advisory Committee and the Upper San Pedro Partnership.
+In addition to duties as a Mayor Pro Tem, Ms. Gray serves as Council liaison to the Planning and Zoning Commission and to the Sierra Vista Industrial Development Authority.
+Gray is a board member of SEAGO and is chair of the Sierra Vista Metropolitan Planning Organization.
+She is a member of the Rural Transportation Advisory Committee and the Upper San Pedro Partnership.